-Next day’s adventure: Catamaraning, snorkeling, and swimming with dolphins.
+Next day’s adventure on our Riviera Maya honeymoon: Catamaraning, snorkeling, and swimming with dolphins.

 Backstory: Swimming with dolphins has been my dream since, like, age four.
 I wanted to be a professional swimmer with dolphins and 100% had a solid phase of wanting to be a dolphin trainer and marine biologist.
 That only changed cos I’m way too much of a family girl and homebody to have to move to a coast.
 But.

 Can we talk about how gorgeous this water is for a hot sec?!?!?!
 HOLY MOLY.
 The only other time I was out of country was when I studied abroad for a summer in college in Alicante, Spain.
 Hanging out in the Mediterranean Sea every day is the *only* thing that could possibly rival this, although the water is just clean, deep blue and not this clear crystalline goodness.